Santa Fe Bengal Cattery

 • Don't change food type abruptly – add 10% of the new food to the current food, then next day 20%, etc., until changed over.
 Abrupt changes can cause loose stools and be unpleasant for both of you.
 Cats do not need the same variety as humans.
 Extra "Treats" don't count as a "food change."

 • Don't feed your Cat “grocery store” brands of cat food.
 They do not have the correct amount of protein or other nutrients in them and your Cat’s health can suffer from poor nutrition.
-Also, don't feed your Cat "table scraps."
-You may feed cooked chicken (we feed organic, cooked chicken as treats) or turkey to supplement their diet.
-We advise adding "The Missing Link" super food supplement with a little room temperature water to ensure the proper amont of taurine and other essential nutrients.
+Also, don't feed your Cat "table scraps" with sauces and other human food mixed in.
+You may feed cooked chicken or turkey or raw beef stew meat in chunks to supplement their diet.
+One of the supplements that we advise adding is Kitty Boom or Apperon, or a more commonly found brand is "The Missing Link" super food supplement, to ensure the proper amount of Taurine and other essential nutrients and vitamins.

 • Don't allow your Cat to roam freely outside.
 There are far too many dangers for your Cat to be alone outside of your home.
-In the Southwest, coyote can be a very serious threat to small domestic animals.
-Other dangers may come from dogs, other cats, cars, and even well meaning humans.
+In the Southwest, coyote, owls, and ravens can be a very serious threat to small domestic animals.
+Other dangers may come from dogs, other cats, cars, and even well-meaning humans.

 Did you know that Cats are attracted to food first by smell, then by texture, and last by taste?